 With its rich flavours and varied dishes, Indian food has a legion of passionate fans.
-Here in Hong Kong we benefit from the presence of the city’s Indian community ensuring there are plenty of authentic restaurants.
-Here we review six of the best Indian restaurants in Hong Kong.
+(Our hands are firmly raised!)
+In Hong Kong, we benefit from the presence of the city’s Indian community, ensuring there are plenty of authentic restaurants.
+Check out our thoughts on five of our favourite Indian restaurants in Hong Kong.

 Gaylord first opened its doors in 1972.
 In view of Hong Kong’s highly competitive restaurant scene, not to mention the sky-high commercial rents, we wanted to discover the secret to its longevity.

-The charming bar is very welcoming and the Gaylord welcome continues around into the dining area as you are greeted by smiling faces and the heady aromas of spices and freshly baked naans from the tandoor.
-Quite an entrance.
+On arrival, we’re greeted by smiling faces and the heady aromas of spices and freshly baked naans from the tandoor.
+We can’t wait to dive into the menu!

 Now for the big hitters.
-Gaylord absolutely nails the chicken tikka masala, but the real showstopper is the lamb madras, tender chunks in a rich, spicy, coconutty gravy – out of this world, with fragrant saffron pulao and the most delightfully charred yet pillowy garlic naan.
+Gaylord absolutely nails the chicken tikka masala, but the real showstopper is the lamb madras – tender chunks cooked in a rich, spicy, coconutty gravy, served with a fragrant saffron pulao and a delightfully charred yet pillowy garlic naan.

 The restaurant’s general manager Bharat Devgan and his staff take great care in everything they do.
 The menu is vast, the service warm and the live pianist another nice touch – and the wonderful dishes proudly take centre stage.
-It’s 46 years young, and while many others have come and gone, Gaylord is still very much lord of the manor. – Karl Woodbury
+It’s 48 years young, and while many others have come and gone, Gaylord is still very much lord of the manor.

 If being busy is the sign of a good restaurant, then Bombay Dreams, a fine-dining eatery that blends a contemporary feel with authentic Indian dishes, is clearly excellent.

 We opted for the tasting menu – three courses, plus accompaniments and desserts.
-Aside from being very reasonably priced at HK$498 per head, it has the added benefit of making selecting from the extensive menu a lot easier!
+Aside from being very reasonably priced, it has the added benefit of making selecting from the extensive menu a lot easier!

-For the third course, we chose a lamb dish, dum ka gosht, juicy chunks of meat slow-cooked in gravy with cashew and brown onion paste, and chicken Murgh-e-Bahar, before we enjoyed anjeer ka tukda, a delicate bread pudding with figs and pistachio, for dessert. – Melissa Stevens
+For the third course, we chose a lamb dish, dum ka gosht, juicy chunks of meat slow-cooked in gravy with cashew and brown onion paste, and chicken Murgh-e-Bahar.
+We fininshed our meal with a dessert of anjeer ka tukda, a delicate bread pudding with figs and pistachio.

 New Punjab Club